Luna-Exchange/icc-wrapped-android/README.md

 ### **Stay in Game (onStayInGame) **
-This interface closes the SDK and provides a callback that allows the SDK caller to navigate to another section of the ICC app after the recap experience is completed.
+This interface closes the SDK and provides a callback that allows the SDK caller to navigate to another section of the ICC app after the recapped experience is completed.

 ---